How to Promote Your USM Event

 - Posters, postcards, flyers, banners, tablecloths, or any other printed materials: Please contact the Office of Marketing to help you determine the best method of designing and printing such materials.
 Please note: Marketing requires that you plan 10-12 weeks from the date of your event for pre-planning, design, production and distribution of materials.
 There are several options you may utilize.
 Please note: Marketing requires any official USM event materials to follow our USM Brand Standards.
 Departments are responsible for distribution and display of any printed materials for their events.
 You may view information about USM's display policy here.

 - Email marketing: All departments/programs at USM are encouraged to send their event notices to the USM community via the L-List on the Listserv (you may also wish to encourage your internal audiences to subscribe to this list).
-If you wish to do a designed/branded email blast to an external audience, you may work with Marketing's web team to create an email marketing plan.
+If you wish to send a designed/branded email to an external audience, contact Marketing’s web team to see what options are available.

 - Calendars of events: All departments/programs at USM should have a member of their department assigned to manage their websites, including posting events on the departments' web calendars (which can be cross posted to the USM-wide Calendar of Events located on the USM home page).
 You may find information and training on how to use the USM website CMS (content management system) here.

 - All events listings should include a full description, all pertinent dates/times/locations, and a photo or image, along with any links to associated information.
 Please note -- we do not post external community events with no connection to USM on our calendars.

 - External media calendars: If you wish to include your event on some of the primary local media events calendars you may enter your events using the same information as you would on the USM website.
 Typically departments post events on media sites such as MaineToday.com, MPBN, WCSH6 and the Phoenix.
 For advice, please contact the Office of Public Affairs.
 To see the list of externial media calendars, click here.